Joseph Minish: 1982

+Tenure

-As a Congressman, Minish served on the House Banking, Finance and Urban Affairs Committee, and was the Chairman of the Subcommittee on General Oversight.
-The Newark Star-Ledger, which covered Minish's entire political career, said that he was a staunch party loyalist and supporter of organized labor who ran a strong constituent service operation but had no real impact on legislation.
-Minish was a somewhat conservative Democrat by New Jersey standards.
-He drew mediocre ratings from civil liberties groups, supported the Vietnam War, and opposed campaign finance reform and legalized abortion.
-Minish was described as a low-key Democrat with few accomplishments.
+During his eleven terms in the House, Minish served on the Committee on Banking, Finance and Urban Affairs and chair of its subcommittee on General Oversight.
+The Newark Star-Ledger described him as a staunch party loyalist and supporter of organized labor who ran a strong constituent service operation but had no real impact on legislation.

-During his two decades in the House, Minish was a supporter of big financial institutions and received considerable campaign contributions from the banking industry.
-He won some headlines for criticizing profiteering by defense contractors and accusing natural gas producers of price gauging.
+As a relatively conservative member of the Democratic caucus, he drew mediocre ratings from civil liberties groups, supported the Vietnam War, and opposed campaign finance reform and legalized abortion.
+Minish was a supporter of big financial institutions and received considerable campaign contributions from the banking industry.
+He won some headlines for criticizing profiteering by defense contractors and accusing natural gas producers of price gouging.

-In early 1984, a court-ordered redrawing of New Jersey's congressional districts radically altered Minish's district.
-Most of the Democratic-leaning areas were cut out, replaced with heavily Republican areas to the west—most notably, most of Morris County, one of the most Republican counties in the state.
-Minish joked that the new map pushed his district so far to the west that he might as well be a congressman from Pennsylvania.
-Although Minish now found himself in one of the most Republican districts in the Northeast, he opted to run for reelection in the reconfigured 11th.
-He lost, 133,662 (56%) to 106,038 (44%) to State Assembly Minority Leader and Morris County resident Dean Gallo.
-Minish blamed his loss on redistricting that made his district so heavily Republican that "I'm not sure the good Lord could have survived."
-He also blamed special interest groups who had long lobbied against him.
-"If you measure a man by his enemies, I'm pleased to have these guys as my enemies.
-They're no good for the country.
-They're greedy," Minish said in a New York Times post-election interview.
-Proving just how Republican this district now was, a Democrat would not cross the 40 percent mark again for 34 years, until Mikie Sherrill reclaimed the seat for the Democrats in 2018.

-Later life
+Personal life, death, and legacy

 Minish was a longtime resident of West Orange, New Jersey.
-His wife, Thesesa V. LaCapra (15 June 1920 – 24 January 1997), was the daughter of Luigi (Louis) LaCapra (1883-1931) and Lucy Vaccaro LaCapra (1898-1938), who were both immigrants from Italy.
-His son, George Joseph Minish (1944-1999), sought the Democratic nomination for the New Jersey State Assembly in 1973.
-He was not backed by the Essex County Democratic Party leadership and was defeated in the primary by Richard Codey and Eldridge Hawkins.
-Another son, James Minish, serves as Executive Vice President of Facilities at New Jersey Sports and Exposition Authority.
-A grandson, Joseph Minish, was hired as an Assistant U.S. Attorney for the District of New Jersey in 2004 by U.S. Attorney Chris Christie.
+His wife, Theresa V. LaCapra (1920–97), was the daughter of Italian immigrants.

+In 1973, his son George sought the Democratic nomination for the New Jersey General Assembly.
+He was not backed by the Essex County Democratic organization and was defeated in the primary by Richard Codey and Eldridge Hawkins.
+Another son, James Minish, has served as an executive vice president of the New Jersey Sports and Exposition Authority.
+His grandson, Joseph Minish, was an assistant U.S. attorney for the District of New Jersey from 2004 to 2025 and appointed as a New Jersey Superior Court judge in 2025.